bootjp/vrc_auto_rejoin_tool/README.md

 VRChat may be returned to the home world due to connection problems, and automatically returns to the previous world.

-When you sleep in VRChat, you can prevent connection problems that can cause you to go back to your home world and despair.
+This tool will prevent you from sleeping alone in VRChat and being returned to the home world alone.